Blogs

 wave

-Mark your calendars!
-The 2025 Blitzermarathon will take place in two periods: April 6th-13th and August 4th-10th.
-The main enforcement day for the April event will be April 9th.
-While most states participate, the level of involvement can vary.
-This year, Bavaria has confirmed its participation, unlike some previous years.
-The ADAC (Allgemeiner Deutscher Automobil-Club) is a key source for updates on the initiative's progress and participation rates across Germany.
+The big dates to remember are April 6th-13th and August 4th-10th.
+The main focus for the April event will be April 9th.
+Now, while most German states usually participate, the level of involvement can vary from year to year.
+This year, it’s good news for Bavaria – they’re on board!
+(Unlike some previous years, which, let’s be honest, created a bit of a guessing game.)
+The ADAC (Allgemeiner Deutscher Automobil-Club) is your go-to source for the latest updates on participating states and overall progress.

 FAQ